 However, there are more natural corridors that should be included in the conversation.
 The habitats around rivers can be integral in helping wildlife travel or move to higher altitudes.
 As the climate changes and Oregon warms, this connectivity to cooler habitats will be all the more important.
 In addition, these river-miles are also generally more intact than other landscapes that have seen more logging and development.

 |The White River by Dennis Frates|

 One example of this is the protected Wild and Scenic White River that flows from high up in the Mount Hood Wilderness all the way down to the Deschutes River.
 The Mount Hood Wilderness is a large core habitat area that is home to many species.
-The White River serves as a largely natural and protected corridor from ~6,500 ft elevation on the mountain down to 900 ft elevation.
+Other than a few breaks, the White River serves as a largely natural and protected corridor from ~6,500 ft elevation on the mountain down to 900 ft elevation.
 Oregon needs more protected river corridors like this that link high elevation core habitats to lower elevations and all points in between.

 The South Fork McKenzie River links habitat in the Three Sisters Wilderness down to 1,800 ft elevation.

 Tumalo Creek spans 2,000 ft of elevation change through key mid-elevation habitats on the east slope of the Cascades.
 As one of only a few waterways in the region, it is a critical source of water for animals.

 The South Umpqua River and it’s headwater tributaries span 5,000 feet of elevation change from the Rogue-Umpqua Divide Wilderness (core habitat area) down to lower elevations.